canonical/certification-docs/Policy_Guide-16.04.rst

 In-House
 ''''''''
-We will, at the request of the client, perform certification testing in our lab in Lexington, MA on hardware sent from the partner to our Lab.
+We will, at the request of the client, perform certification testing in our lab in Lexington, MA, USA on hardware sent from the partner to our Lab.

 On-Site
 '''''''